Reactivation allows you to restart a previously canceled subscription. Reactivating a subscription will have the following effects:

 From the reactivation confirmation screen, there are two links in the “Credit Card” section:

-- Update Payment Profile: allows the Merchant to manually update the card
+Update Payment Profile: allows the merchant to manually update the card in the existing subscription

 Your subscribers in Chargify possess many attributes that are taken into consideration during reactivation.
 Some important factors to consider when reactivating a subscription are the following: